wh-alice/mig_visualstudio/vs/test_notintoc/how-to--change-and-filter-the-data-columns-in-microsoft-test-manager.md

 ---
-title: "How to: Change and Filter the Data Columns in Microsoft Test Manager" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-tfs-dev14"
+title: "How to: Change and Filter the Data Columns in Microsoft Test Manager | hehe" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-tfs-dev14"